brianglass/anastasis/files/thursday_matins3.md

 Of the Saint.

-When Arius the madman was once ravaging the LordÂ’s people, you throttled him
+When Arius the madman was once ravaging the Lord’s people, you throttled him

 with the cords of your words as a true chief shepherd, Father Nicholas.